arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/motion-detection-ml/content.md

 ---
-title: 'Nicla Voice Motion Detection via Machine Learning Tools'
+title: 'Motion Detection with Nicla Voice and Machine Learning Tools'
 description: "Learn how to create a simple motion detection application with the Arduino® Nicla Voice and the Arduino Cloud Machine Learning Tools powered by Edge Impulse®."
 difficulty: intermediate
 tags: